People like stats. People like numbers.

 Let’s take the theme of loyalty points.
 If your customer can see their progress – rather than simply read it – perhaps that will give them the push to go a little further and earn those rewards.

-How does one go about turning data into imagery?
+How does one go about turning data into email charts?
 It turns out you’re spoiled for choice.

 Call in the experts